pyladies/pyladies/www/_posts/2024/2024-03-06-pyladies-at-pycon.md

 # Support PyLadies

 Let's show our support to PyLadies by cheering and attending their talks at the conference!
-You can also further support our community by donating an auction item to the PyLadies Auction (contact the [auction coordinator](pycon-auction@python.org)), or by [sponsoring us].
+You can also further support our community by donating an auction item to the PyLadies Auction (contact the [auction coordinator](pycon-auction@python.org)), or by [sponsoring us](https://pyladies.com/sponsor/).